Hotels in Funchal: Where to Stay in Madeira's Capital

 What is the best time of year to visit Funchal?+

-How do I get from Madeira Airport to Funchal city center?+
+How do you get from Madeira Airport to Funchal city center?+

 Is Funchal a good base for exploring the rest of Madeira?+